narrative design is game design is

 As an example, the table to the right is what I called the argument/tension matrix.
 I used it to help me think through the results of the three general tacks, or arguments, the player can take in Brinkmanship’s climax crossed with the possible actions they can perform to escalate the overall tension of the scene.
 If you try to convince the captain with facts and logic, for example, but you’ve already squeezed off a few rounds, he and the ship’s pilot will never believe you.

-And if you’re really curious, you can flick through my thesis defense slideshow here (sorry for the lack of speaker notes), or read my thesis paper, Brinkmanship and the Process of Narrative Design.
+And if you’re really curious, you can flick through my thesis defense slideshow here, or read my thesis paper, Brinkmanship and the Process of Narrative Design.

 Canyons is a horizontal prototype for a much larger idea.
 Created as a feature game for my grad-school applications, Canyons represents a manageable chunk of something that would otherwise take many people several years to make.